-We rely on copyright protection of our software, firmware and electronic circuits.
-We also rely on a combination of trademark, trade secret, and other intellectual property laws and various contract rights to protect our proprietary rights.
+We rely on a combination of trademark, trade secret, and other intellectual property laws and various contract rights to protect our proprietary rights.
 Despite our efforts to protect our proprietary rights, however, unauthorized parties may attempt to copy or otherwise obtain or use our products or technology.
 As a consequence, these rights may not preclude competitors from developing products that are substantially equivalent or superior to our products.
 In addition, many aspects of our products are not subject to intellectual property protection and therefore can be reproduced by others.